marc1404/LinesOfCode/README.md

 # LinesOfCode
-NodeJS module which counts the lines of code associated to issues of a github repository.
+NodeJS module which counts the lines of code associated to issues of a GitHub repository.